What is an Oxford comma anyway?

-Those who believe the comma still belongs after “and” refer to it as the “Oxford Comma” because it’s part of the publishing style of Oxford University Press.
+Those who believe the comma still belongs before “and” refer to it as the “Oxford Comma” because it’s part of the publishing style of Oxford University Press.

 Depending on who you talk to, either way is the correct way.
 Certain style guides require you to use the Oxford Comma, like the Oxford Style Manual, Chicago Manual of Style, and the MLA Style Manual.
 So if you’re writing for editors who conform to one of these styles guides, you’ll want to include the Oxford Comma.

 If you have control over what you write and publish, you more than likely can choose whether or not to use the Oxford Comma.

 We advocate a nuanced approach to the Oxford Comma.
 If the Oxford Comma helps clear up ambiguity, then by all means use it.
 If not, then it’s your call.

 Consider some of the following examples: